openframeworks/ofBook/16_memory/chapter.md

 arrB = arr;
 ```

-will actually compile but as with other variables we are not copying the values that arr points to into arrB but instead the memory address.
-In this case will end up with 2 pointers pointing to the same memory location, the one that we created when creating arr and loose the memory that we allocated when initializing arrB.
-Again we have a memory leak, the memory allocated when doing `int arrB[] = new int[10];` is not referenced by any variable anymore so we can't delete it anymore.
-To copy arrays there's some **c** (not c++) functions liek memcpy but their syntax is kind of complex, that's why when working with c++ is recomended to use vectors.
+will actually compile, but as with other variables, we are not copying the values that arr points to into arrB, but instead its memory address.
+In this case, we'll end up with 2 pointers pointing to the same memory location: the one that we created when creating arr and loose memory that we allocated when initializing arrB **[BD: This sentence is confusing]**.
+Again, we have a memory leak as the memory allocated when doing `int arrB[] = new int[10];` is no longer referenced by any variable so we can't delete it.
+There are some **C** (not C++) functions for copying arrays like `memcpy` but their syntax is kind of complex.
+For the above reasons it is recomended to use vectors when working in C++.

-C++ vectors are very similar to arrays, indeed their layout in memory is the same as an array, they contain a bunch of values contiguous in memory and always allocated in the heap.
-The main difference is that we get a nicer syntax and *stack semantics*.
+C++ vectors are very similar to arrays, indeed their layout in memory is the same as an array.
+They contain a bunch of values contiguous in memory and always allocated in the heap.
+The main difference is that we get a nicer syntax and [*stack semantics*](http://msdn.microsoft.com/en-us/library/ms177191.aspx).
 To allocate a vector to contain 10 ints we can do:

 ```cpp
 vector<int> vec(10);